Organic-Code/Breep/README.md

 	return 0;
 }
 ```
-The ``BREEP_DECLARE_TYPE`` involved here is to tell breep::network that we will listen/send some std::string s.
+The ``BREEP_DECLARE_TYPE`` involved here is used to tell to breep::network that we will listen/send some std::string*s*.
-If you forgot to do it, it will result in a compile-time error.
+If you forget to do it, you will get a compile-time error.

 There is how to do the opposite: the network starts listening on port 1233, tries to connect at localhost:1234, prints the first message it sees, then disconnect:
 ```cpp